Find Cheap Homeowners Insurance Quotes in Your Area

 USAA has a 0.15 complaint index from the NAIC, meaning that it receives 15% as many complaints as a typical home insurer relative to its size.
 This suggests that consumers tend to be happy with the service they receive.
 What's more, USAA has a perfect 5/5 rating from JD Power, which ranks insurance companies on customer satisfaction.

 USAA's military-specific benefits include personal property coverage worldwide — even in warzones, which most insurers don't provide.
-Furthermore, your deductible is waived if you make a claim while you're on active duty.
+Furthermore, your deductible is waived if you make a claim for a damaged uniform while you're on active duty.

 However, USAA's rates were not very competitive in New Hampshire.
 The average price we found was $958 — $185 more per year than the typical price across every insurer.